angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 :::

 The first option is for when you have {B} floating, while the second and third do not require {B} floating.
-Both generate infinite Storm, and play around different pieces of interaction.
+Both generate infinite _Storm_, and play around different pieces of interaction.

 ## Collective Brutality - Use Cases

-:card[Collective Brutality] is a possible main-deck hedge to cards like Thalia and/or Gaddock Teeg, as well as an alternate win condition in case Tendrils of Agony gets exiled with Surgical Extraction.
+:card[Collective Brutality] is a possible maindeck hedge to cards like Thalia and/or Gaddock Teeg, as well as an alternate win condition in case Tendrils of Agony gets exiled with Surgical Extraction.